hamberjs/eslint-plugin-hamber3/OTHER_PLUGINS.md

 - `import/no-duplicates`
 - `import/no-mutable-exports`
 - `import/no-unresolved` when using `hamber3/named-blocks`, pending [this issue](https://github.com/benmosher/eslint-plugin-import/issues/1415)
+- `import/prefer-default-export`

-If you're using them on other linted files, consider [adding `overrides` for them for Hamber components](https://eslint.org/docs/user-guide/configuring#disabling-rules-only-for-a-group-of-files).
+If you're using them on other linted files, consider [adding `overrides` for them for Hamber components](https://eslint.org/docs/user-guide/configuring/configuration-files#how-do-overrides-work).

+## `eslint-config-standard`

+This uses `eslint-plugin-import` by default, so the above applies.

 ## Others?